JarateKing/gdd-template/readme.md

 ## How to Compile

-This uses (minted)[https://github.com/gpoore/minted] and as such requires the python module `Pygments` (installable with `pip install Pygments`) and that compiling of the document is done with the `--shell-escape` flag.
+This uses the LaTeX package [minted](https://github.com/gpoore/minted) and as such requires the python module `Pygments` (installable with `pip install Pygments`), and that compiling of the document requires the `--shell-escape` flag.